 How do you turn your great health care idea into reality—with limited time and resources?
-In a series of brief lecture videos, Penn Medicine’s Chief Innovation Officer Roy Rosin leads you through innovation techniques drawn from various industries.
+In a series of brief lecture videos, Penn Medicine’s Chief Innovation Officer Roy Rosin leads you through innovation methodologies rooted in design thinking, drawn from various industries.
 Learn how to identify operational problems in health care and to collaborate, on a low budget and in short time periods, to test your solutions and bring about change.
 Class discussions and exercises help you sharpen tools and strategies for innovative thinking, iterative development, and pitching your ideas today.

 Specific course topics include:

 - reframing problems to reveal high-impact solutions

 - practicing intentional divergence to help teams move on from less productive concepts

 - using rapid hypothesis validation to learn quickly and at low cost

 Course Dates: October 12–November 8, 2021 and June 7–July 4, 2022